chickified/IR-Toolkit/README.md

 # IR-Toolkit
-Batch file scripting to automate the collection of investigative material following a cyber-security incident.
+Batch file scripting to automate the collection of investigation material following a cyber-security incident on a Windows endpoint.

+Windows Management Instrucmentation Command (WMIC)